 - D# – Fifth finger (5)

-To play the second inversion of the B major piano chord, begin with F# as the lowest note.
-Then play B above it, followed by D# at the top.
-This variant gives the chord a fresh feel and makes it simpler to transition fluidly between chords and set up resolutions in progressions.
+To play the second inversion of the B major piano chord, start with F# as the lowest note.
+Then play B above it, then finish with a D# at the top.
+This new order of notes gives the chord a fresh feel and can make it simpler to move between chords fluidly and set up resolutions in progressions.

 For the right hand, use these fingers: